-The assessments issued by the rating agencies are not enough to complete the creditworthiness assessment process that the Bank carries out with respect to its customers, but rather provide an additional contribution to the definition of the information framework on the customer's credit-worthiness.
+The assessments issued by the rating agencies are not enough to complete the creditworthiness assessment process that the Group carries out with respect to its clients, but rather provide an additional contribution to the definition of the information framework on the client's credit-worthiness.

-The adequate assessment of the creditworthiness of the borrower, with respect to equity and income aspects, and the correct remuneration of risk, are made on the basis of documentation acquired by the Bank.
-Information is also provided from the Central Credit Bureau and other info-providers, both when deciding on the loan and for the subsequent monitoring.
+The adequate assessment of the creditworthiness of the borrower, with respect to equity and income aspects, and the correct remuneration of risk, are made on the basis of documentation acquired by the Group, along with information from the Bank of Italy Central Credit Bureau and other infoproviders to complete the information framework, both when deciding on the loan and for the subsequent monitoring.

-Credit risk is one of the main components of the overall exposure for Banca Sistema; the credit portfolio composition mainly comprises national Public Administration Entities such as Local Health Services/ Hospital Groups, Territorial Entities (Regions, Provinces and Municipalities) and Ministries, who, by definition, have a very low default risk.
+The credit risk for the Banca Sistema Group, is one of the main components of the overall Group exposure; the credit portfolio composition mainly comprises national Public Administration Entities such as Local Health Services/Hospital Groups, Territorial Entities (Regions, Provinces and Municipalities) and Ministries, who, by definition, have a very low default risk.

 The change introduced at legislative framework level assumed special significance, regarding the weighting factor applied to Public Sector Entities.
 The new provisions envisage the return of weighting in terms of Risk-Weighted Assets of ASL (Local Health Authorities) at 20% fixed (with respect to the previous rate of 50%), despite remaining in the regulatory sector of Public Sector Entities.
 The exception that defines a preferential weighting factor is applicable in the event in which the receivables have an original duration of less than three months.
-Said weighting factor allows the Bank to record a lower requirement also at concentration risk level under Pillar II.
+Said weighting factor allows the Group to record a lower requirement also at concentration risk level under Pillar II.